zxcnebuster/prepare-code-for-prompt/README.md

 This repository contains `concatenate_files.sh`, a script that iterates through all files in a specified directory and concatenates their contents into a single Markdown or text file.
 It skips files in the `env` folder.

-## Usage
+## Installation

+To install the script either clone repository via

-To run the script, use the following command:
+To install the script, run the following command:

 ```bash
 ./concatenate_files.sh /path/to/source_directory /path/to/output.md